davisjam/davisjam.github.io/_pages/home.md

 This disorganized list summarizes my research, teaching, and service activities.

+## 2025

+- Two papers accepted to **WACV'25**: (1) optimizing token pruning approaches for edge devices, and (2) evaluating multi-stream architectures for vision transformer.
+Congrats to Nick, Purvish, and the team!

 ## 2024

 - One paper accepted to **ASE'24**: applying LLMs to conduct software failure analysis from news articles.
 Congrats to Dharun and the team!